mmcatdb/mmcat/documentation/content/en/theoreticalBackground/mapping.md

 ## Representation

 The access path can be represented by a JSON-like structure.
-For example, let is consider a kind `user`:
+For example, let us consider a kind `user`:
 ```js
 {
     name: 1,        // Simple property